I’m visiting my parents in Florida this weekend and nearly had a heart attack at dinner last night.

 While I can maximize my own credit card spend in my sleep, it’s a bit more challenging to make sure my family & friends are maximizing their points.
 And I guess I’ve come to realize that the simpler the strategy the better, even if it means sometimes forgoing points at the margins.

 Based on my parents’ spend profile I’m almost wondering if I should just have them use the Amex EveryDay® Preferred Credit Card for everything.
-They’d be giving up 0.5 points per dollar spent on dining and travel by not using the Chase Sapphire Preferred® Card, but at least I’d know they wouldn’t end up using the wrong cards altogether!
+They’d be giving up 0.5 points per dollar spent on travel and 1.5 points by not using the Chase Sapphire Preferred® Card, but at least I’d know they wouldn’t end up using the wrong cards altogether!

 What approach do you take to ensuring that your friends & family are using the right credit cards to maximize their spend?